 For years, the Rutgers School of Communication and Information (SC&I) has continued to offer educational courses outside of its standard degree programs.
-The Professional Development Studies (PDS) program, established at SC&I in 1972 as “a separate, self-sustaining unit,” offers current students and mid-career professionals the opportunity to improve their interpersonal communication, public relations, and management skills through four-week online courses, in-class workshops, and private coaching.
+The Professional Development Studies (PDS) program has over 70 years of experience providing mid-career professionals and students alike the chance to improve their communication skills in the workplace.

 Director of Professional Development Studies Regina Efimchik and Program Coordinator Maryanne Surowiec said PDS enables professionals to improve communication skills they might lack.
 “No matter what field you get into, in order to move up, you need to have great interpersonal skills,” said Surowiec.